On The Art & Science Found In Sci-Fi Novels For Young Adults

 Effective worldbuilding balances imaginative speculation with scientific credibility.
 Authors often draw from real physics, biology, and emerging technologies to create worlds that feel possible within the laws of nature, even if extended beyond current limits.
 This approach fosters a sense of wonder without breaking the reader’s suspension of disbelief.

 Science isn’t fiction and fiction is not science.
 New laws as well as the discovery of new physics, non-obvious relations as well as proving unproven concepts can boost the dynamics of the writer.
-What it must not happen nevertheless is the deletion of the thought that the writer actually substitutes knowledge with myth.
+What it must not happen nevertheless is the persistence on the thought that the writer actually substitutes knowledge with myth.
 The vaccine is a delicate line and a delicate equilibrium between science and storytelling.

 For instance, when envisioning extraterrestrial ecosystems, novels might extrapolate from Earth’s biodiversity, applying principles of adaptation and evolutionary biology.
 When depicting interstellar travel, they might invoke relativity or concepts like wormholes as speculative devices grounded in real theoretical physics.
 By doing so, YA sci-fi educates subtly — inviting readers to consider how scientific principles might play out in dramatically different contexts.